-This bill establishes a domestic violence Internet registry that will be publicly accessible, developed by the Administrative Office of the Courts in collaboration with the Superintendent of State Police and the Attorney General.
+This bill establishes a domestic violence Internet registry that will be publicly accessible, developed and maintained by the Administrative Office of the Courts in collaboration with the Superintendent of State Police and the Attorney General.
 The registry will contain detailed information about individuals convicted of domestic violence-related crimes, including their names, aliases, offense details, physical descriptions, photographs, vehicle information, and last known addresses.
 Individuals listed in the registry can petition for their names to be removed after specified periods—two years for a first offense, seven years for a second, and twenty years for a third or subsequent offense—provided they have not been convicted of further domestic violence-related crimes during those periods.
 However, those convicted of serious offenses such as homicide or sexual assault will not be eligible for removal.

 Statutes affected: